 Aerobic training: for patients who maintain a high level of their functional abilities aerobic training can be incorporated in terms of treadmill training, cycling, or aquatic therapy.

 Cycling: for patients who maintain a high level of their functional abilities, cycling may be used as a form of coordination and aerobic training.

 Aquatic therapy: for patients who maintain a high level of their functional abilities aquatic therapy can be used for coordination, strength, gait and aerobic training.

 Tai Chi: for patients who maintain a high level of their functional abilities tai chi is an effective form of training for balance and proprioception

 Force platform training: if available, the feedback from a force plate which measures weight bearing can be used to assist balance and proprioception training

 Interdisciplinary Team Review

-Personal Wellness and Physical Therapy by dr.Bo provides services for Physical Therapy in Deerfield Beach.
+Personal Wellness and Physical Therapy by dr.Bo, PT provides services for Physical Therapy in West Palm Beach.

 A stroke is a serious medical emergency that requires immediate action in order to achieve the best eventual outcomes.
-Early medical intervention, as well as early, consistent and ongoing rehabilitation will positively affect your long term capabilities. *Physiotherapy* services at Personal Wellness and Physical Therapy by dr.Bo can assist you to recover from your stroke and regain your maximum potential.
+Early medical intervention, as well as early, consistent and ongoing rehabilitation will positively affect your long term capabilities.
+Physical Therapy services at Personal Wellness and Physical Therapy by dr.Bo, PT can assist you to recover from your stroke and regain your maximum potential.